ZhilinS/action-maven-cli/README.md

 # GitHub Action for the Maven CLI

 Extends [project](https://github.com/xlui/action-maven-cli) that created a Maven action with JDK8/11/13 which is executed from the root of a project.
-This action adds availability to run maven CLI from particular directory, just set the environment variable called `APP_DIR` (by default it's `.`).
+This action adds availability to run maven CLI from particular directory, just set the environment variable called `APP_DIR` (by default it's the root of the container/project).
 Useful for mono-repo projects.

 The [origin project](https://github.com/LucaFeger/action-maven-cli) creates a Maven action with only JDK 8.
 But I'm writing java with JDK 11 and in the short future I'll keep using JDK 11.
 So I have forked the origin repository and add support for JDK 11.